quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 ## Response to Reordering {#reordering}

-As specified in Section 13.3.1 of {{QUIC-TRANSPORT}}, endpoints SHOULD send an acknowledgement immediately on receiving a reordered ack-eliciting packet, unless the peer has sent a `disable_ack_on_reordering` transport parameter, described below:
+As specified in Section 13.3.1 of {{QUIC-TRANSPORT}}, endpoints are expected to send an acknowledgement immediately on receiving a reordered ack-eliciting packet.
+This extension modifies this behavior.

-disable_ack_on_reordering (0xXXXX):
+If the most recent ACK_FREQUENCY frame received from the peer has an `Ignore Order` value of `true` (0x01), the endpoint MUST NOT make the exception of sending an immediate acknowledgement when a packet is received out of order.

-: This optional transport parameter is sent by an endpoint that is reordering tolerant or expects the connection to experience reordering.
-An endpoint that receives this transport parameter MUST NOT make the exception of sending an immediate acknowledgement when reordering is observed.
-This parameter is a zero-length value, and is encoded as per Section 18 of {{QUIC-TRANSPORT}}.
+If the endpoint has not yet received an ACK_FREQUENCY frame or if the most recent frame received from the peer has an `Ignore Order` value of `false` (0x00), it MUST immediately acknowledge packets that are received out of order.

 ## Expediting Congestion Signals {#congestion}